WebMaestroFr/json-schema-mysql/README.md

-# JSON Schema to MySQL Tables
+# JSON Schema to SQL Tables

 This class converts a json-schema to a valid Sql table.
 Tested with MySql and Sqlite.
 A big shoutout to [@WebMaestroFr](https://github.com/WebMaestroFr) for this helper.